ayedoit/mysql-backup/README.md

 -----------------------
 This script moves the latest backup of a host to a given archive-directory (or to the default directory, if nothing else is given).
 This script is fired by ***mysql-backup-clear-archive***
 * Load global config for storage-path and defaults
-* Check if a servername has been given as attribute in the script call; if yes, just backup this server; if not, backup all servers listed in global config
+* Check if a servername has been given as attribute in the script call; if yes, mvoe latest backup of host to specified directory; if not, exit
 * Load the config file of the host to backup; exit if it doesn't exist
 * Find all existing backups of the given host and list them along with their sizes; copy the latest backup to the archive-directory.